 New Directions for Student Support . . .
-Connecticut's Initiative For those of you who have recently joined the listserv for Connecticut's New Directions for Student Support Initiative, this is a progress update.
+Wisconsin's Initiative For those of you who have recently joined the listserv for Wisconsin's New Directions for Student Support Initiative, this is a progress update.
 Also included is info from other states that are moving forward with New Directions for Student Support.
 Specifically, this report includes: I. Outreach to expand interest and readiness II.
-Strengthening the Connecticut leadership and infrastructure for the New Directions initiative III.
-What's going on in other states moving in New Directions for Student Support (Items from Texas, Indiana, Minnesota, California, and Iowa) IV.
-New Resources for New Directions for Student Support I. Outreach to expand interest and readiness >Over the next month, we will send a widespread mailing throughout Connecticut of:
+Strengthening Wisconsin policies related to New Directions III.
+What's going on in other states moving in New Directions for Student Support (Items from Texas, Indiana, Minnesota, California, Connecticut, and Iowa) IV.
+New Resources for New Directions for Student Support #### I. Outreach to expand interest and readiness >We have had a great response to the widespread mailing throughout Wisconsin of:

 - C "New Directions for Student Support . . .
-Connecticut's Initiative: Assuring No Child is Left Behind" and - C the flyer on Connecticut's New Directions initiative (which lists the state's steering group for the initiative) If you want to download copies of these brief overviews for sharing with others, go to http://smhp.psych.ucla.edu/summit2002/ndannouncement.htm then click on Current Status and scroll down to the Connecticut section.
-(If it would help, we can send you copies of the documents to share with leaders, colleagues, at conferences, etc.) Those receiving the materials are encouraged to request additional info on frameworks and strategies for enhancing learning supports to address barriers to learning.
-They are also asked to indicate whether they would like to join the steering group and any work groups that are formed. >Presidents of District Boards of Education were sent New Directions materials along with an Executive Summary of "Restructuring Boards of Education to Enhance Schools Effectiveness in Addressing Barriers to Student Learning."
+Wisconsin's Initiative: Assuring No Child is Left Behind" and - $\mathbb C$ the flyer on Wisconsin's New Directions initiative (which lists the state's steering group for the initiative) If you want to download copies of these brief overviews for sharing with others, go to http://smhp.psych.ucla.edu/summit2002/ndannouncement.htm then click on Current Status and scroll down to the Wisconsin section.
+(If it would help, we can send you copies of the documents to share with leaders, colleagues, at conferences, etc.) Most respondents are requesting additional info on frameworks and strategies for enhancing learning supports to address barriers to learning.
+Many have asked to be included on the steering group and any work groups that are formed. >Presidents of District Boards of Education were also sent the above materials along with an Executive Summary of "Restructuring Boards of Education to Enhance Schools Effectiveness in Addressing Barriers to Student Learning."
 Http://smh.psych.ucla.edu/pdfdocs/boardrep.pdf Many Board Presidents have expressed interest in the initiative and several have encouraged their superintendents to become involved.
 QUESTIONS: